Vertex algebras and quantum master equation: formalism and effective renormalization

-\item The Poisson kernel $K_0=\omega^{-1}$ (the analogue of $K$).
-The pairing $\omega$ does not induce an identification between $\E[1]$ and its dual $\E^*$ in this case.
-Since $\omega$ is defined via integration, the Poisson kernel $K_0$ is the $\delta$-function representing integral kernel of the identity operator.
-Therefore $K_0$ is a distributional section of $\E\hat\otimes \E$ supported on the diagonal $X\into X\times X$
+In the finite-dimensional setting, the Poisson kernel is simply the inverse matrix of the symplectic pairing.
+In our infinite-dimensional setting, this amounts to asking the Poisson kernel to be the integral kernel of the identity operator with respect to $\omega$, that is, $K_0$ satisfying

+Since $\omega$ is given by integration, $K_0$ behaves like a $\delta$-function.
+We can view $K_0$ as a distributional section of $E\times E$ supported on the diagonal of $X\times X$.
+Again $K_0$ is graded symmetric.

+Precisely, let $\E^\prime$ be the space of distributional sections of $E$ (See \hyperlink{Conventions}{Conventions}).
+The pairing $\omega$ induces a natural identification of graded topological vector spaces